electricbookworks/ebw-training/multiformat-editing/text/04-collaboration.md

 That description and ID are saved in the project's history forever, and anyone can go back, find them, and revisit at the files at that point.

 In addition, each team member is working on *their own copy* of the original.
 When they check their work in, it is *merged* into the original document.
-This way, no history is lost, and one person can be given the tasks of vetting all changes before they're merged into the original.
+This way, no history is lost, and one person can be given the task of vetting all changes before they're merged into the original.

 This approach makes a bunch of useful things possible: